Hesperian Health Guides

 How to use:

-To prevent HIV infection after exposure (PEP), give 200 mg by mouth 1 time a day for 28 days, along with other medicines.
+To prevent HIV infection after exposure (PEP), give 200 mg by mouth, 1 time each day for 28 days, along with other medicines.

-To prevent HIV infection from ongoing exposure (PrEP), give 200 mg by mouth 1 time a day every day.
+To prevent HIV infection from ongoing exposure (PrEP), give 200 mg by mouth, 1 time each day.
 You must also give tenofovir (TDF).

-For HIV treatment, give 200 mg by mouth 1 time a day every day, along with other medicines.
+For HIV treatment, give 200 mg by mouth, 1 time each day, along with other medicines.

 Information you